I'm reordering some things here in the Obama stack.

 Stay out of the sun.

-What do you call what what do you call it?
+What do you call it?

-Sunscreen, but what are the what are the numbers?
+Sunscreen, but what are the numbers?

-Yeah, but but what what?
+Yeah, but what?

-Thousand SPF.
+SPF.

-Well, you go out there, we're wear a hat, we're dark clothes, we're ever don't get in the sun.
+We go out there, wear a hat, wear dark clothes, wear everything.

-From heart disease and other causes, bolsters mounting evidence about this sunshine vitamins role in good health.
+New research linking low vitamin D levels with deaths from heart disease and other causes bolsters mounting evidence about this sunshine vitamin's role in good health.

-Patients with the lowest levels, lowest blood levels of vitamin D were about two times more likely to die from any cause during the next eight years than those.
+Patients with the lowest levels, lowest blood levels of vitamin D, were about two times more likely to die from any cause during the next eight years than those.

 Stop and think of that.